liam-0398/Eris/README.md

     length, like a sampler or tracker.
   - A visual warp marker editor per clip (add/move/delete markers, local stretch or shift-everything-after).
-- **Keyboard-play instruments**: drag a WAV onto a track's device slot, QWERTY tracker-style key-to-note mapping, monophonic one-shot playback with hard retrigger, per-track octave shift and sample trim, resample-based vari-speed pitch shift (linear interpolation, deliberately lo-fi/OctaMED character, not a clean stretch algorithm).
+- **Keyboard-play instruments**: drag a WAV (or an existing timeline clip) onto a track's device slot, QWERTY tracker-style key-to-note mapping, monophonic one-shot playback with hard retrigger, per-track octave shift and sample trim, resample-based vari-speed pitch shift (linear interpolation, deliberately lo-fi/OctaMED character, not a clean stretch algorithm).
+- **Sampler Track**: a dedicated, sample-only track type — a one-octave bank of 12 keyboard-played samples (one per lower-row QWERTY key) instead of a single shared instrument.
+Drag a timeline clip onto a key to assign it, preserving whatever trim the clip already had; right-click a filled key to clone it into the next empty key, so one long sample (a breakbeat) can be spread across the keyboard and re-sliced per key.
+Unlike instrument mode, the octave shift transposes the whole bank by whole octaves rather than pitching each key individually.
+Created via Track > Add Sampler Track (`Ctrl+Alt+N`).
 - **Recording**: 4-beat count-in, records straight to a new clip on the source track.
 - **Tempo-aware metronome**, independent of count-in, toggled on/off live.
-- **Effects**: per-track and master-bus insert chains (Lowpass filter, 4-band EQ, Limiter, Chorus, Basic Reverb — see `documentation/usage.md` for every parameter), plus a dedicated **Master** track/bus row for global effects.
+- **Effects**: per-track and master-bus insert chains — Lowpass filter, 4-band EQ, Limiter, Chorus, Flanger, Phaser, Sidechain (ducking keyed off another track's level), Basic Reverb, and an experimental Drowning (vocal-wash) effect (see `documentation/usage.md` for every parameter), plus a dedicated **Master** track/bus row for global effects.
 - **SP-1200 emulation**: a separate, always-available master-bus lo-fi decimation mode (sample-and-hold to ~26kHz/12-bit, no anti-aliasing), baked identically into live playback and rendered/exported audio so they can